MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/New-VM.md

 ```

 This example creates a virtual machine named new 6.
 The machine has the same generation and amount of assigned memory as the existing machine named old 1 and connects to the same network switch.

-This example creates a virtual machine named new 3 that has 1 GB of memory and connects it to an existing virtual hard disk that uses the VHDX format.

 ## PARAMETERS